Become a Nav-CARE Volunteer

 Who can be a Volunteer Navigator and is there training?

-Volunteer navigators are skilled people who are able to support those living with declining health.
-They may choose this role because they want to help people and make their community a
+Volunteer navigators are compassionate individuals who are able to support those who are experiencing isolation.
+They may choose this role because they want to help people and make their community a better place to live.

 “Being” versus “Doing”